 Western guests enjoyed bun doc mung for the first time and kept praising it as delicious.

-When enjoying, Hugh commented that the taste of the dish was very delicious.
+When enjoying the dish, Hugh commented that the taste of the noodle dish with doc mung bean was very delicious.
 “These meatballs seem to be handmade so the meat is quite soft, juicy, and feels like it melts in your mouth,” he described.

 Scottish guy praises the meatballs for being soft, juicy, rich and aromatic

-After enjoying the ingredients in the bowl of bun doc mung, Hugh said that, in his personal opinion, he rated the dish 9/10 because the "flavors were perfectly combined".
+After enjoying the ingredients in the bowl of bun doc mung, Hugh said that, in his personal opinion, he rated the dish 9/10 because "the flavors are perfectly combined".

-Ms. Nguyen Thi Thanh Hai - the owner of the restaurant that Hugh visited said that the restaurant opened in 1998, specializing in serving bun doc mung with 5 accompanying ingredients such as nails, meatballs, tongue, and ribs.
+Ms. Nguyen Thi Thanh Hai - owner of the restaurant that Hugh visited said that the restaurant opened in 1998, specializing in serving vermicelli with elephant ear mushroom and 5 accompanying ingredients such as nails, meatballs, tongue, and ribs.

 Diners can order according to their needs and preferences.
 A bowl of noodles with 2 types of meat, meatballs or ribs and meatballs costs 40,000 VND.
 If customers eat 3 or more types of meat such as ribs, meatballs, tongue, it will cost 50,000 VND/bowl.